0cjs/sedoc/EE/tools/ASL.md

 Additional special `if` constructs are:
 - `ifdef SYM` / `ifndef SYM`: Symbol _SYM_ is/is not defined.
+  (≥bld277: expression in which any symbol is undefined)
 - `ifused SYM` / `ifnused SYM`: Symbol _SYM_ has been referenced before this point in the assembly.
 - `ifexist FILE` / `ifnexist FILE`: File _FILE_ does/doesn't exist.
 Same